I3S-ESSnet/Documents/oslo-meeting/vtl-tools.md

 Developed by a task force of the SDMX ITWG starting from 2013: v1 in 2015, v2 in 2018

-Covering validation and transformation of statistical data sets of all kind (unit, dimensional, qualitative, quantitative...)
+Covering validation and transformation of statistical data sets of all kind (unit, dimensional, qualitative, quantitative, survey, registers, micro and macro...)

 Based on a simple data model using common features of GSIM, SDMX and DDI.
+Data sets made of rows (data points) and columns (components: identifiers, measures, attributes)

 Endorsed by Eurostat as part of the ESS.VIP Validation, but not an ESS standard yet.